 All degree-seeking international students must obtain a learning abroad visa (D-2 type) before the beginning of the semester at The University of Utah Asia Campus (UAC).
 Other types of visas, F-types and A-types can enroll in UAC without the visa status change.
 A student visa (D-2) can be acquired at a Korean embassy or consulate in the applicant’s home country.
-You can find your jurisdiction Korean Consulate here.
+You can find the Korean Consulate in your jurisdiction here.

 Please note that

 - You need a passport with more than six months of validity.

 - You can start the D-2 VISA process 90 days prior to your Semester Starting Date.

 - The process usually takes 2-4 weeks, depending on the Consulate’s workload.
 Please apply for your VISA right upon your COA receipt.

 - Entering Korea without obtaining a VISA will cause a VISA application cancelation.

 General Required documents for Korea Learning Abroad VISA (D-2):

 ※ The Required documents may be varied by the consulates.
 It is advised that students contact the Korean embassy or consulate in your jurisdiction before applying for the visa to check if there are any additional documents required for the application.